melezhik/sparky/README.md

 Here is a short example.

-Say, we want to check out the Baildor source code from Git, install dependencies and then run unit tests:
+Say, we want to check out the Bailador source code from Git, install dependencies and then run unit tests:

     $ nano ~/.sparky/projects/bailador-app/sparrowfile